 Use only general skin care products that don’t irritate your seborrhea-prone skin.

-My facial moisturizers are soothing and non-irritating for sensitive, dandruff-prone facial skin.
-Some of my favorite moisturizers for seborrhea prone facial skin include:
+Use only facial moisturizers, cleansers and sunscreens that are soothing and non-irritating for sensitive, dandruff-prone facial skin.
+Some of my favorite products to support healing of dry flaky skin from seborrhea include:

-I, for example, can only occasionally treat the skin around my nose with Retin A, whereas the rest of my face gets treated almost every night with this powerful, but irritating, anti-aging cream.
+I, for example, can only occasionally treat the skin around my nose with Retin A or retinol cream, whereas the rest of my face gets treated almost every night with a retinoid because they are powerful, but potentially irritating, anti-aging creams.

-Use skin care products that help to control your seborrhea.
+Use the right skin cream to control your dry flaky skin from seborrhea.

 These two products work so well together for both facial dandruff and rosacea (another facial rash that causes redness).